-- 1. Application and entry into the Teacher Education Program - 2.
-Completion of methods and interview to assess dispositions and portfolio quality. - 3.
-Completion of student teaching, portfolio, and licensing requirements
+- 1. Application, Initial Interview, (Decision Point 1) and entry into the Teacher Education Program - Completion of methods and interview to assess dispositions and portfolio quality (Decision Point 2). - 3.
+Completion of student teaching, culminating interview, (Decision Point 3), and licensing requirements